uds-helms/ProPores2/README.md

    This creates the executable `propores` in the PROPORES folder.

-## Step 2: Running PROPORES
+## Step 2: Running PROPORES on the Command Line
 Open the terminal (or command prompt) and navigate to the PROPORES folder with the `propores` executable.
 The general command setup on Windows is
 ```
 propores.exe <run command(s)> -i <path> -o <path> [options...]
 ```
-and on MacOS and Linux:
+and on MacOS or Linux:
 ```
 ./propores <run command(s)> -i <path> -o <path> [options...]
 ```